 \subsection{Absorption cross sections}

 The total absorption cross section is the sum over partial contributions

 with

-In the low-frequency limit only the s-wave survives, then the cross section will approach to the area of BH horizon, this universality first established in Ref. \cite{das1997universality} and extended to stationary geometries in Ref. \cite{higuchi2001low}.
-But in high-frequency regime, capture dominates and the cross section rapidly oscillating around the geometric cross section $\sigma_{\rm geo}$, which we have discussed in Sec. \ref{subsec:geo}.
+In the low-frequency limit only the s-wave survives, then the cross section approaches the area of BH horizon, this universality first established in Ref. \cite{das1997universality} and extended to stationary geometries in Ref. \cite{higuchi2001low}.
+But in the high-frequency regime, capture dominates and the cross section rapidly oscillates around the geometric cross section $\sigma_{\rm geo}$, as we have discussed in Sec. \ref{subsec:geo}.
 Here we give the expression of absorption cross section in two asymptotic limits